ngcuongst/up2dep/README.md

 # Build
-To build Up2Dep you need to have [Gradle](https://gradle.org/) installed on your system.
+We use [Gradle](https://gradle.org/) to build Up2Dep source code.
 Gradle also requires Java JDK or JRE version 8 or higher.
+Please make sure you have the required Java JDK/JRE version.

-To build Up2Dep, type command: gradle build
+To build Up2Dep, run the script: ./build.sh

 After successfully build Up2Dep, you will find the compiled file at: build/distributions/up2dep-2.3.0.zip

 # Run